 In accordance with Article 21 Paragraph 1 GDPR, you are entitled to object to the processing of your data with future effect for reasons arising from your specific situation; this also applies for any profiling carried out for the purposes specified above.
 Please bear in mind, however, that, in this case, we will no longer be able to offer you any of our high-risk payment methods as part of your ordering process on the merchant’s website.

-You can find more detailed information about CRIF as defined by Article 14 of the European Un-ion General Data Protection regulation (GDPR), i.e. information about the business purpose, about the purpose of data storage, on the data recipients, on the right to find out what details are held about you, a right to erasure or rectification, etc. in the annex to this document or by clicking on the following link: https://www.crif.at/konsumenten/informationen-zur-dsgvo/.
+You can find more detailed information about ICD as defined by Article 14 of the European Un-ion General Data Protection regulation (GDPR), i.e. information about the business purpose, about the purpose of data storage, on the data recipients, on the right to find out what details are held about you, a right to erasure or rectification, etc. in the annex to this document or by clicking on the following link: https://finance.arvato.com/icdinfoblatt.

-- your data for the execution of the contract (e.g. purchase object, name, postal address, e-mail ad-dress, delivery address, payment method and bank details) and
+1. my data to execute the contract (e.g. purchase item, name, postal address, email address, delivery address, payment method and bank details) and

-2. the usage data from my visits to this online shop (e.g. details of start, end and scope of the websites visited and click paths) together with a cookie (i.e. a small text file stored locally in the interim memory of the web browser) and/or a visitor ID, each of which may contain data from the devices used during each visit to the website (for example, my screen resolution or my operating system version) and by means of which it may be possible, during subsequent visits, to recognise the devices, Be transmitted from the online shop to us for purposes of fraud prevention and misuse recognition.
+2. the usage data from my visits to this online shop (e.g. details of start, end and scope of the websites visited and click paths) together with a cookie (i.e. a small text file stored locally in the interim memory of the web browser) and/or a visitor ID, each of which may contain data from the devices used during each visit to the website (for example, my screen resolution or my operating system version) and by means of which it may be possible, during subsequent visits, to recognise the devices, Be transmitted from the online shop to APS for purposes of fraud prevention and misuse recognition.
 We use this data to automatically check for any evidence of online fraud or other misuse of the online store (for example, in the form of ordering goods / services in the online shop by taking over your user account, the automated creation of fake user accounts by bots, the use of stolen identities or payment data).
-Insofar as there is concrete evidence of online fraud or other misuse of the online shop, we and the online shop reserve the right to interrupt the relevant order process or to offer any of the Riverty payment methods.
+Insofar as there is concrete evidence of online fraud or other misuse of the online shop, APS and the online shop reserve the right to interrupt the relevant order process or to offer any of the APS payment methods.
 The fraud prevention measures also help protect your user account against fraud and misuse of your information.

-You hereby confirm that you are authorised to gran this consent in respect of all devices used by you during your visit to this online shop and that you shall inform any third parties to whom you make your devices available of said consent and shall ensure that they are also in agreement with the measures described above, otherwise they may not visit this online shop with my devices.
+I hereby confirm that I am authorised to grant this consent in respect of all devices used by me during my visit to this online shop and that I shall inform any third parties to whom I make my devices available of said consent and shall ensure that they are also in agreement with the measures described above, otherwise they may not visit this online shop with my devices.
 The usage data from my website visits shall be taken from a database in which they are stored under a pseudonym.